YuxiaWu/PLSPL/README.md

 # PLSPL
 code for Personalized long-and short-term preference learning for next POI recommendation.
 TKDE'20

+# Important Packages:
+- Python
+- Pytorch

+# Data preprocess
+The sequence is preprocessed by a sliding window.
+The length of each session is 20.
+The last one is the ground truth.
+You can change the setting based on your model.

+Run data preprocess:

+`python preprocess_longshort.py`

+In the preprocess.py, I also add the preprocessing for other compared baselines.
+You can omit them if you don't use them.

+# Run

+`python train_long_short.py`

 If you use the code, please cite the following paper:

 ```